-This article will provide you with all the necessary information about the Ibanez AF55 guitar.
-If you are interested in buying the Ibanez AF55 or you just want to know more about the guitar, you should keep on reading.
+This article will provide you with all the necessary information about the great-sounding guitar Ibanez AF55.
+If you are interested in buying the Ibanez Artcore AF55 or you just want to know more about the guitar, you should keep on reading.

-The Ibanez AF55 Artcore Hollowbody electric guitar delivers a quality instrument in a stripped-down, aggressive-looking package.
-The full-hollow Sapele body of the AF55 offers you a large, round tone with plenty of woody warmth that’s well-suited for jazz, blues, older country styles, and rock.
+The Ibanez AF55 Artcore Hollowbody electric guitar delivers quality devices in a stripped-down, aggressive-looking package, a true artcore profile.
+The full-hollow Sapele body of the AF55 offers you a large, round tone with plenty of woody warmth that’s well-suited for jazz, blues, funk, and older country styles.
 The flat finish and lack of extra ornamentation give the guitar a no-nonsense look that will be right at home on stage with a loud rock band.
 Ibanez’s Artcore series delivers great quality instruments, such as this AF55, at an attainable price.

 The prices can vary depending on the website and country you are buying her from, but mainly the price stays between 200 and 300 euros.
 You can check the latest offer here!

-- Lightweight but packs a lot of tones to experiment with
+- Lightweight but packs a lot of tones to experiment with, not only one tone

 - Sounds great both as an acoustic and electric guitar